Codyvanzandt/Octoberest-Books/octoberest-post.md

 A score of 2 means that a book receives twice as many reviews in October compared to an average non-October month.
 And a score of 0.5 means it receives half as many reviews in October compared to an average non-October month.

 After unscrupulously tossing out books with too few reviews<sup>[1](#myfootnote1)</sup> to yield a meaningful Octoberness score, I sorted by Octoberness and collected the top "most-Octoberest" books in a handy little list.
-I am excessively proud to report that the result speak -- or more thematically, *shriek* -- for themselves.
+I am excessively proud to report that the result speak -- or really, *shriek* -- for themselves.
 I've detailed top 5 below with clickable book covers that whisk you away to Goodreads.com.
 The extra-curious reader can find the top 150 on this project's [little Github page.](https://github.com/Codyvanzandt/Octoberest-Books)

 ## The Most Octoberest Books